1. Purpose Of This Document

 Day 3: Travel

-The third day of the Leadership Exchange is for travel from all of the host sites to the venue for the IIMHL combined meeting.
+The third day of the Leadership Exchange is for travel from all of the host sites to the venue for the IIMHL Network Meeting.

-The two day Match is followed by a two day combined meeting which both visitors and hosts attend.
+The two day Match is followed by a two day Network Meeting which both visitors and hosts attend.
 Both days look at how to continue to build collaboration between leaders of IIMHL’s sponsoring countries and how we can transfer knowledge and best practice rapidly among countries.

 (Appendix 1 below outlines a brief description and summary of past exchanges)